cloudevents/spec/cloudevents/bindings/kafka-protocol-binding.md

 ### 1.3.
 Content Modes

+The CloudEvents specification defines three content modes for transferring
+events: _structured_, _binary_ and _batch_.
+The Kafka protocol binding does not currently support the batch content mode.
+Every compliant implementation SHOULD support both structured and binary modes.

 The specification defines three content modes for transferring events:
 _structured_, _binary_ and _batch_.
 The Kafka protocol binding does not currently support the _batch_ content mode.